-The Effect of Social Media on Teenagers During the Pandemic
+The Effect of Social Media on Teenagers’ Mental Health

-Are teens and social media a good mix, or does social media use lower teen well-being?
-This has become one of the more controversial questions regarding social media’s effects on teens, with studies showing varied results, including recent research on the use of social media during the pandemic.
+Are teens and social media platforms a good mix, or does social media use lower teen well-being?
+Why is social media bad?
+This has become one of the more controversial questions regarding social media’s effects on teens, with studies showing varied results.

-According to a report released in 2021 by Common Sense Media on social media’s effects on teens, about half of the 1,500 young people surveyed said social media is very important for them in order to get support and advice, feel less alone, and express themselves creatively, as well as for staying in touch friends and family while social distancing.
+According to a recent report released by Common Sense Media on social media’s effects on teens, about half of the 1,500 young people surveyed said social media is very important for them in order to get support and advice, feel less alone, and express themselves creatively, as well as for staying in touch friends and family members.
 And 43 percent said that using social media makes them feel better when they are depressed, stressed, or anxious.
 Among LGBTQ youth, 52 percent said social media helps them feel better when they are experiencing these difficult emotions.

-On the other hand, the report, titled “Coping with COVID-19: How Young People Used Digital Media to Manage Their Mental Health,” also showed a strong association between social media and teen depression.
-Youth with moderate to severe depressive symptoms were nearly twice as likely to say they used social media almost constantly: One-third of teens with depression reported constant social media use, as compared to 18 percent of teens who did not have depressive symptoms.
+On the other hand, the report also showed a strong association between social media and teens feeling depressed.
+Youth with moderate to severe depressive symptoms were nearly twice as likely to say they used social media almost constantly: One-third of teens with depression reported constant social media use, as compared to 18 percent of young people who did not have depressive symptoms.
 Furthermore, the more severe their symptoms were, the more anxious, lonely and depressed they felt after using social media.
-Clearly, social media does not help teens who are already feeling depressed, and seems to contribute to their negative outlook.
+Clearly, social media does not help teens who are already feeling depressed and seems to contribute to their negative outlook.